Dental Extractions and Wisdom Teeth Removal

 Each patient has a consultation appointment at which time we familiarize ourselves with your medical history, perform an in depth physical exam, and thoroughly discuss your individual diagnosis and treatment plan.
 We usually need a panoramic X-ray to confirm aid in the diagnosis and treatment planning process.
 If you do not have a recent x-ray, we will be happy to take one at the appointment.
 We will also discuss all of your anesthesia options which generally include local anesthesia, nitrous oxide sedation, and IV sedation.

-Prior to Your Procedure: After your consultation appointment, our insurance specialist will contact your insurance carrier to ascertain your benefits.
+Prior to Your Dental Extractions: After your consultation appointment, our insurance specialist will contact your insurance carrier to ascertain your benefits.
 You will be notified of these benefits prior to your scheduled surgery.

 During the Procedure: Your comfort and safety will be our primary concern as we perform your extractions.